ToonWeyens/PB3D/README.md

 * Looks like the best option is to use BC_style 3 that just neglects exterior points in the finite differences.
 * There is a new possibility for the boundary condition to be used, by employing asymmetric finite differences, but it does not work properly either.
 * Looks like the best option is to use BC_style 3 that just neglects exterior points in the finite differences.
-* "calc_coeff_fin_diff" now uses the Vandermonde method, and it can optionally produce asymmetric formula's.
+* 'calc_coeff_fin_diff' now uses the Vandermonde method, and it can optionally produce asymmetric formula's.
 * Fixed the bug where the vacuum contribution was not saved and therefore could not be used when jumping to the solution.

 ## 1.88: